 - What are your comfort requirements - would you like to charter a sailboat or catamaran?

-- Would you mind if someone from you would have to sleep in the saloon area which is a common living space?
+- Would you mind if one of you would have to sleep in the saloon area which is a common living space?

 IS IT POSSIBLE TO RENT A BOAT FOR A PERIOD SHORTER THAN A WEEK?

-In the main season boats are scheduled for week long, Saturday to Saturday charters and we can hardly step away from that schedule apart in last minute.
+In the main season, boats are scheduled for a week long (Saturday-to-Saturday) charters and we can hardly step away from that schedule, except with some last-minute charters.

 WHAT IF YOU DO HAVE YEARS OF EXPERIENCE BUT NO FORMAL QUALIFICATIONS?

-You can book the boat in advance but with the mutual agreement that you will obtain the required certificates by the moment of checking-in on the boat otherwise, you can hire a paid skipper.
+You can book a boat in advance, but under the mutual agreement that you will obtain the required certificates by the moment of checking-in on the boat.
+Otherwise, you will have to hire a paid skipper.

 WHEN TO HIRE A PROFESSIONAL SKIPPER?

-In case you have no sailing experience at all or you do not possess the sailing license, you are obliged to hire a skipper in order to charter the boat in Croatia.
-Sometimes, if not often, even very experienced sailors hire a professional skipper, because they are not familiar with the local waters and in order to make their cruise more relaxing.
-You can also benefit from the skippers' local knowledge – they are well acquainted with the Adriatic region and will be able to suggest you the most interesting places for swimming and fun, as well as numerous restaurants.
-We can find the skipper for you or you can hire him yourself in case you have some recommendations.
-More about chartering with the skipper you can read in our blog post about skippered yacht charter in Croatia.
+In case you have no sailing experience or you do not possess a sailing license, you are obliged to hire a skipper in order to charter a boat in Croatia.
+Sometimes, if not often, even very experienced sailors hire a professional skipper, either because they are not familiar with local waters or in order to make their cruise more relaxing.
+You can also benefit from skippers' local knowledge – they are well acquainted with the Adriatic region and will be able to suggest you the most interesting places for swimming and fun, as well as numerous restaurants.
+Depending on your wishes, we ourselves can find a skipper for you or you can hire him yourself, in case you have some recommendations.
+You can read more about skippered charters on our blog post about skippered yacht charter in Croatia.

 HOW MUCH DOES THE HOSTESS COST AND WHAT ARE HER DUTIES ON THE BOAT?